 Other tips and tricks:

-Takeoff and landing can be particularly tense times when flying because the pressure in your baby’s ears may cause them to hurt.
+Takeoff and landing can be particularly tense times when flying because the pressure can cause your baby’s ears to hurt.
 If your little one is uncomfortable, try feeding them or using a pacifier.
-If baby is doesn’t settle, some parents have found favor with their seatmates by handing out snacks or earplugs.
+If baby doesn’t settle, some parents have found favor with their seatmates by handing out snacks or earplugs.

 If you are taking a road trip, plan on stopping frequently to accommodate baby’s feeding schedule.
 It is always a good idea to add a little extra time to your travel plans, giving you extra time to deal with spills, diaper changes, feeding times, and wardrobe fixes.

-Here’s hoping this list has helped you feel prepared to take on the trips in your future.
+Here’s hoping this list has helped you feel prepared for the trips in your future.

 However and wherever you go, we wish you safe travels!